Custodial symmetry violation in the Georgi-Machacek model

 We also note that in the H5plane benchmark, the value of $\lambda_2$ at the weak scale grows linearly with $m_5$ (see Table~\ref{tab:H5plane}).
 This is responsible for the decrease in the scale of perturbative unitarity violation and the subsequent Landau pole with increasing $m_5$ at small $s_H$ values, and is a quirk of the H5plane benchmark.

-In what follows, we take the scale of perturbative unitarity violation to be an upper bound on the scale of the custodial-symmetric theory, and we do not run above this scale.
+In all the scans that follow, we take the scale of perturbative unitarity violation to be an upper bound on the scale of the custodial-symmetric theory, and we do not run above this scale.

 The maximum allowed scale of the custodial-symmetric ultraviolet completion can also be constrained by the stringent experimental limits on the $\rho$ parameter, as defined in Eq.~(\ref{eq:rhoCV}).
-For this calculation (and all that follow), we bring to bear the full computational machinery described in the previous section, including adjusting the input values of $\lambda_1$ and $\mu_2^2$ to obtain the correct measured values of $G_F$ and $m_h$ in the custodial-violating theory at the weak scale.
+For this calculation (and those that follow), we bring to bear the full computational machinery described in the previous section, including adjusting the input values of $\lambda_1$ and $\mu_2^2$ to obtain the correct measured values of $G_F$ and $m_h$ in the custodial-violating theory at the weak scale.
 We take the current value of $\rho$ from the 2016 Particle Data Group electroweak fit~\cite{Olive:2016xmw},

 and require that the value of $\rho$ in the weak-scale custodial-violating theory be within $2\sigma$ of this value; i.e., between $\rho_{lower} = 0.99991$ and $\rho_{upper} = 1.00083$.
 Because the deviation in the $\rho$ parameter in the custodial-violating weak-scale theory grows as the scale of the custodial-symmetric ultraviolet completion increases, this constraint puts a stronger upper bound on the scale of the ultraviolet completion in part of the H5plane benchmark parameter space, as shown in the left panel of Fig.~\ref{fig:rhoLimits}, where we also plot the upper bound from requiring perturbative unitarity.
 The $\rho$ parameter constraint is stronger than that from perturbative unitarity for moderate $s_H$ values and $m_5$ below about 850~GeV.